Kiln: Modern kilns

 With the industrial age, kilns were designed to use electricity and more refined fuels, including natural gas and propane.
 Many large industrial pottery kilns use natural gas, as it is generally clean, efficient and easy to control.
 Modern kilns can be fitted with computerized controls allowing for fine adjustments during the firing.
 A user may choose to control the rate of temperature climb or ramp, hold or soak the temperature at any given point, or control the rate of cooling.
 Both electric and gas kilns are common for smaller scale production in industry and craft, handmade and sculptural work.

-The temperature of some kilns is controlled by pyrometric cones, devices that begin to melt at specific temperatures.